LongCovidSOS submit evidence to the Health and Social Care Select Committee inquiry into the Backlog

 We were asked to submit evidence to the committee's inquiry "Clearing the backlog caused by the pandemic" You can read our submission on the UK parliament website here.

 Our co-founder Ondine Sherwood is appearing in person at the oral evidence session on 21st September at 9.30 as an expert witness.
 Team member Helen Davies is giving evidence as an expert by experience along with Lere Fisher.
-You can watch the meeting here:
+You can watch the meeting below or here:

 Below is a copy of our submission, including a later addendum